-- Narrows the criteria regarding which child deaths DSHS shall review.
-Rather than conduct a review in "the event of an unexpected death," under this proposal, DSHS would now review deaths that are "suspected to be caused by child abuse or neglect". - We anticipate that this shift in criteria will decrease the number of deaths DSHS CA must review, and should allow DSHS CA to better focus its resources on deaths suspected to be caused to child abuse and neglect. - OFCO will continue to monitor and review all child fatalities across the state where the child was in the care of, or receiving child welfare services from, DSHS CA at the time of death, within one year of his or her death, or who died while in state licensed care.
+- We anticipate that this shift in criteria will decrease the number of deaths DSHS CA must review, and should allow DSHS CA to better focus its resources on deaths suspected to be caused to child abuse and neglect. - o OFCO will continue to monitor and review all child fatalities across the state where the child was in the care of, or receiving child welfare services from, DSHS CA at the time of death, within one year of his or her death, or who died while in state licensed care.
 If OFCO finds child abuse or neglect concerns regarding a fatality that DSHS CA did not, we retain the authority to request that DSHS CA conduct a thorough review.
 OFCO may also conduct its own independent review of the child's death. - Provides that the department shall consult with OFCO to determine if a child fatality review should be conducted in any case in which it cannot be determined whether the child's death is the result of suspected child abuse or neglect. - Currently, DSHS CA does consult with OFCO on a case-by-case basis to determine whether a child fatality should be reviewed if it is not clear whether the incident meets DSHS CA review criteria at the outset.
 This measure promotes accountability in the review process. - Provides that the department may conduct a review of any near-fatality at its discretion or at the request of the OFCO. - We believe that reviewing near-fatalities of children who are involved with the child welfare system is a worthwhile practice that will yield valuable lessons and opportunities for meaningful reform.
-But for emergency medical intervention, many near-fatalities would have been child fatalities. - Although this measure does not require DSHS CA to review near-fatalities at OFCO's request, it does promote accountability.
-If DSHS CA declines to conduct a review of a near-fatality at OFCO's request, OFCO retains the authority to conduct its own independent review of the near-fatality.
+But for emergency medical intervention, many near-fatalities would have been child fatalities. - OFCO's request, it does promote accountability.
+If DSHS CA declines to conduct a review of a near-fatality at OFCO's request, OFCO retains the authority to conduct its own independent review of the near-fatality. - Provides that a child fatality review completed by the department is subject to public disclosure and must be posted on the public website.

-- Provides that in any review of a child fatality or near-fatality in which the child was placed with or received services from a supervising agency pursuant to a contract with the department, the department and the fatality review team shall have access to all records and files regarding the child or otherwise relevant to the review that have been produced or retained by the supervising agency. - In light of the new 2106 legislation, and movement towards privatizing child welfare services, this provision could become central to obtaining the necessary records to conduct quality reviews in a timely manner.
+- This section both protects individual privacy as confidential information may be redacted as required by state laws, and promotes transparency of the review process and the conduct of the child welfare system. - Provides that in any review of a child fatality or near-fatality in which the child was placed with or received services from a supervising agency pursuant to a contract with the department, the department and the fatality review team shall have access to all records and files regarding the child or otherwise relevant to the review that have been produced or retained by the supervising agency. - o In light of the new 2106 legislation, and movement towards privatizing child welfare services, this provision could become central to obtaining the necessary records to conduct quality reviews in a timely manner.

-Thank you to Senators Hargrove, Regala, and Stevens for their sponsorship of this legislation and for this opportunity to provide you with our thoughts on this proposal.
+Thank you for this opportunity to provide this written testimony on this proposal.